Marner bolts for Vegas as NHL free agency opens | Globalnews.ca

 The club is also keeping winger Conor Garland on a six-year pact worth $36 million.

-The Carolina Hurricanes signed forward Logan Stankoven to an eight-year, $48-million contract extension that kicks in for the 2026-27 season.
+The Carolina Hurricanes signed forward Logan Stankoven to an eight-year, $48-million contract extension that kicks in for the 2026-27 season, while the New York Rangers inked defenceman Vladislav Gavrikov to a reported seven-year, $49-million deal.

 The Edmonton Oilers traded winger Viktor Arvidsson to the Boston Bruins for a fifth-round pick in the 2027 NHL draft.

+The Philadelphia Flyers added former Montreal Canadiens centre Christian Dvorak on a one-year contract worth $5.4 million after also nabbing goaltender Dan Vladar from the Calgary Flames on a two-year, $6.7-million deal.
-The Montreal Canadiens got in on the action, dealing defenceman Logan Mailloux to the St. Louis Blues for forward Zack Bolduc.

-The Calgary Flames signed defenceman Joel Hanley to a two-year extension worth $1.75 million per season.
+Montreal got in on the action, dealing defenceman Logan Mailloux to the St. Louis Blues for forward Zack BolducCalgary signed blueliner Joel Hanley to a two-year extension worth $1.75 million per season, and the Ottawa Senators re-signed forward Nick Cousins for one year at $825,000.

+The Utah Mammoth reportedly inked former Winnipeg Jets forward Brandon Tanev to a three-year, $7.5-million agreement.

+The Boston Bruins reportedly signed bruising winger Tanner Jeannot to a five-year, $17-million deal.

 This report by The Canadian Press was first published July 1, 2025.